solidjs-community/solid-primitives/packages/createAudio/README.md

-# solid-create-geolocation
+# solid-create-audio

-Primitive to manage geolocation requests.
+Primitive to manage audio and sound.

 ## How to use it

 ## Demo

-You may view a working example here: https://codesandbox.io/s/solid-create-geolocation-fhzu4?file=/src/index.tsx
+You may view a working example here: https://codesandbox.io/s/solid-create-audio-6wc4c?file=/src/index.tsx

 ## Changelog